 WHAT TO SEE IN SYRACUSE: The Archaeological Museum Paolo Orsi

 Cultural tourism is the primary motivation for those who choose Syracuse.
-The Regional Archaeological Museum "Paul Bears” (archaeologist and director for over 40 years) It is one of the most valuable in the Mediterranean.
+The Regional Archaeological Museum “Paolo Orsi” (archaeologist and director for over 40 years) It is one of the most valuable in the Mediterranean.
 The numerous exhibits and works in the museum come from either Syracuse or from the surrounding countries.

 Not to be missed, in particular, Roundabout Adelfia (It operates the Roman period, so named because it was found in a circular area in the catacomb of St. John).
 The exhibition of this work was inaugurated in May 2014 in the section dedicated to Christian and Byzantine period.
 Is’ a sarcophagus, a marble chest, with relief scenes, in which they are depicted scenes from the Old Testament.
-Is’ the first archaeological document attesting to the worship of Lucia, which later became the patron saint of Syracuse, martyred under the Emperor Diocletian in 304 AD.
+It 'the first archaeological document certifying the cult of Lucia, which later became the patron saint of Syracuse, martyred under the Emperor Diocletian in 304 AD.